-- Each team will perform a routine not to exceed 1 minute. - A team must start on the performance floor for the start of their music.
-Once the team name is called and the music begins, timing of the overall routine starts. - Timing will end with the last beat of music or organized movement. - The use of poms is permitted, but not required.
+- Each team will perform a routine not to exceed 1 minute. - A team must start on the performance floor for the start of their music. - Timing will end with the last beat of music or organized movement. - The use of poms is permitted, but not required.
 The use of signs, flags, banners or other spirit related props are permitted but not required. - If an accessory (i.e. hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming."
-Costuming is not allowed. - The Performance Routine must be in the style of pom, jazz, hip hop, kick or combination of any of these styles. - Judging will be based on the following criteria, as well as elements noted on the scoresheet: - Game Day oriented material - Incorporation of game day/sideline appropriate skills - Formations/transitions - Motion strength and placement - Spacing - Execution of skills - Crowd appeal and overall impression
+Costuming is not allowed. - The Performance Routine must be in the style of pom, jazz, hip hop, kick or combination of any of these styles. - Judging will be based on the following criteria, as well as elements noted on the scoresheet: - Game Day oriented material - o Incorporation of game day/sideline appropriate skills - Formations/transitions - o Motion strength and placement - Spacing - Execution of skills - Crowd appeal and overall impression